kruschid/typesafe-routes/README.md

   // returns "/users?start=10&limit=20"
   ```

-  When serialising nested routes query params are always being appended to the end of the locator string:
+  When serialising nested routes the query params of a parent route are always being appended to the end of the locator string.

   ``` ts
   import { route, intParser } from "typesafe-routes";